Flu, COVID, RSV: Protect Yourself This Respiratory Virus Season

 COVID

-COVID-19 is now endemic, which means it will continue to circulate regularly.
+- COVID-19 is now endemic, which means it will continue to circulate regularly.
 Because it’s here to stay, it’s important to protect yourself and others.
 Vaccination remains the best protection against COVID-19-related hospitalization and death.
-The updated 2024-2025 COVID-19 vaccine is now available and is recommended for everyone 6 months and older.

 - The COVID-19 shot is considered a preventive service so AZ Blue members can get it at no extra cost.